Send the link below via email or IMCopy

 I was responsible for directing the creative output, monetisation, content strategy, and feature delivery for Ghost Recon Phantoms.

 This included game systems and monetsation design, UX, game environments, audio, and ensuring the content program delivered against business and consumer needs.

 2013 - Present

 From its launch in April 2014 and throughout my tenure, Ghost Recon Phantoms was consistently among the top 3-5 most played "Free-to-Play" games on Steam.

 We also received positive coverage from major gaming websites such as IGN, Gamespot and Polygon, as well as appearing in a feature in Singapore's TODAY newspaper.

 Producer - Nonstop Games (a King Studio)

-I own the Product Vision (from initial conception to launch and beyond), and lead a team of developers, artists. and designers working on the next market-leading F2P game.
+I owned the Product Vision (from initial conception), and lead a team of developers, artists. and designers working on a F2P game.